rzedka/TRN-Generator/README.md

 ## Info

-In order to see the math formulas please download **xhub** chrome extension [xhub download link](https://github.com/nschloe/xhub)
+In order to see the math formulas please download **xhub** chrome extension on [xhub download link](https://github.com/nschloe/xhub)

 ## Introduction